 Waiting lists will be established for each year group where more applications are received than places available.
 For main round admissions to Year 7, the waiting list will be maintained centrally by the local authority until 31 August 2022.
 At all other times, and for other year groups, waiting lists will be operated by schools on behalf of the local authority.

 Any places that become available will be offered to the child at the top of the list on the day the place became available.
 The waiting list is ordered according to the criteria of the admission policy with no account being taken of the length of time on the waiting list or any priority order expressed as part of the main admission round.
 Fair Access admissions and school closure arrangements will take priority over the waiting list.

 The waiting list will be reviewed and revised –

 - each time a child is added to, or removed from, the waiting list;

 - when a child’s changed circumstances affect their priority;

-The waiting list will be maintained until 31 August 2018, at which point all names will be removed.
-Should parents wish their child to be considered for a place at the school in the following school year they should complete and submit a fresh in-year application in the August preceding the new school year.
+For entry to Year 7, the waiting list will remain open until 31 August 2023, at which point all names will be removed.
+For all other year groups, waiting lists will remain open until 31 August of each year.
+Parents who want their child to be considered for a place at the school in the following school year must submit a new in-year application in the August preceding the new school year.
 Schools will send a decision letter within the first 10 days of the new term.